Taiwan President Tsai Ing-wen riding high into second term as Trump fights China | The Japan Times

-The next four years could be more challenging for Tsai, 63, as the democratically ruled island finds itself at the center of an increasingly fraught relationship between its giant neighbor China and the U.S. Taiwan’s export-dependent economy also faces the risk of its first recession in more than a decade as overseas demand collapses.
+“Cross-strait relations have reached a historical turning point.
+Both sides have a duty to find a way to co-exist over the long term and prevent the intensification of antagonism and differences,” Tsai said.
+“I also hope that the leader on the other side of the strait will take on the same responsibility, and work with us to jointly stabilize the long-term development of cross-strait relations.”

-Tsai is slated to lay out her agenda for give a speech at 10 a.m. local time after an inauguration ceremony pared down to prevent another coronavirus surge.
-She’ll pledge to build core industries including 5G and other information and communication technologies, biotechnology, medicine, defense and renewable energy, the Taipei-based Liberty Times reported Wednesday, without saying where it got the information.
-She’s also expected to maintain her opposition to unification with China, stressing democracy and dialogue in dealing with Beijing.
+Tsai called for “peace, parity, democracy and dialogue” in relations between the two sides and reiterated her opposition to unification with China under “one country, two systems” like the framework used in Hong Kong.
+She also pledged to build core industries including 5G and other information and communication technologies, bio-technology, medicine, defense and renewable energy.

-“Taiwan’s relationship with the U.S. will continue to warm up as the U.S-China relationship continues to break down,” Stephen Tan, president of the Taipei-based Cross-Strait Policy Association, said via telephone.
-“As long as the U.S-China relationship remains tense, cross-strait ties won’t improve.
+“Taiwan’s relationship with the U.S. will continue to warm up as the U.S-China relationship continues to break down,” Stephen Tan, president of the Taipei-based Cross-Strait Policy Association, said before Tsai’s speech.
+“As long as the U.S.-China relationship remains tense, cross-strait ties won’t improve.
 All Taiwan can do, and Tsai is expected to do, is to avoid being provocative and changing the status quo, but also not giving in.”

 The event marks another historic high point for Tsai’s Democratic Progressive Party, which has grown over the past four decades from a loose band of pro-independence dissidents to become Taiwan’s dominant political bloc.
 A landslide election victory in January reaffirmed the DPP’s control of the executive and legislative branches and left the Kuomintang — who ruled Taiwan for much of the time since the Chinese civil war ended in 1949 — stuck in the opposition.